Critical Thinkers Award

 Learn a little more about the awards...

 The awards are universal, based on sound approaches to teaching and learning.
-In addition, the Critical Thinkers Award support successful applications for further study.
+They support successful applications for further study.
 Completing the award will encourage independent learning, and will help develop young people from all backgrounds.
-Students can expect to develop their skills in critical thinking, develop research, interpersonal and intrapersonal skills, and demonstrate an awareness of their worldview.
+Students can expect to develop their skills in critical thinking, research, interpersonal and intrapersonal skills, and demonstrate an awareness of their worldview.
 They will demonstrate effective communication in a range of situations, showing an ability to convey information and provide some justification for their approach.
 Learners will create a personal portfolio containing evidence of their experiences.

 What’s more, the award can be delivered in many ways and in a wide range of settings.
 You can map it to your existing activity or use it to start something brand new.
 Award delivery can happen in curriculum time, or through extra-curricular and enrichment programmes.